ChatEz-Project/ChatEz-Backend/README.md

 Notes:
 - Running in "dev" or "test" uses test database
-- Running in "test" mode also disables auth and lastActive middleware
+- Running in "test" mode also disables auth and lastActive middleware, needed when doing npm test